 What Is a Business Continuity Plan?

 The prevalence of hacking and cyber-threats in modern society means that you have to hope for the best but plan for the worst; like taking out insurance for your car even though you have a security alarm installed.
-So, in addition to bringing in the best IT security services you can find, you need a clear plan for dealing with any breaches in your business’s security.
+So, in addition to bringing in the best IT security and consulting services you can find, you need a clear plan for dealing with any breaches in your business’s security.

 This plan is your BCP, and it has to detail the procedures following any cyber-attack in great detail.
 This will allow your business to respond quickly and effectively, so as to minimize the potential damage of the attack.